 (iv) Puig is committed to respecting the territory in which it operates.
-In the context of the fiscal area, this implies promoting fiscal behavior which takes into consideration the interests and sustainable economic development of the UK, given that the taxes paid are the principle contribution to the maintenance of his public sector, and therefore, one of Puig’s contributions to society.
+In the context of the fiscal area, this implies promoting fiscal behavior which takes into consideration the interests and sustainable economic development of the UK, given that the taxes paid are the principal contribution to the maintenance of his public sector, and therefore, one of Puig’s contributions to society.

-(v) Fight fraud, and support the prevention of fraud.
+(v) Fight fraud and support the prevention of fraud.

 (vi) Inform the Board of Directors or corresponding governing body in the UK of the principal fiscal implications of transactions or issues submitted for their approval, where they may represent a significant issue or risk.